sysbiocoder/CNVExpo/README.md

 ##  Step 1: Input requirements<br>
 Create a project_folder, which would be the working directory<br>
 Inside project folder make a directory input and store bedfiles, sample list and gene list.<br>
-CNVExpo also requires location of the bam file.<br>
+CNVExpo also requires location of the bam file named as "<sampleid>.bam"<br>
 •	Generating genes/control bedfile:<br>
 The bed file is supposed to have 5 fields for each gene or regions delimited by <TAB> space.<br>
 The fields required in the bedfile are given below:<br>